 Understanding Wikipedia’s Article Deletion Policies

-As valuable as Wikipedia is for building brand credibility and visibility for a brand, it operates on some rigorous policies, especially regarding which articles stay and which get removed.
+As valuable as Wikipedia is for building brand credibility and visibility, it operates under rigorous policies, especially regarding which articles are kept and which are removed.
 For businesses and organizations relying on Wikipedia for accurate brand portrayal, understanding these deletion policies can mean the difference between a lasting, authoritative page and one that’s swiftly removed.

 In this guide, we’ll cover Wikipedia’s deletion policies clearly and practically.
 We’ll look at the distinctions between speedy deletion and Articles for Deletion discussions, break down what “notability” actually means in Wikipedia terms, and explore how the broader community influences whether an article remains published.
-If your business’s strategy relies on Wikipedia as part of your online presence—or you’re just tired of puzzling out deletion guidelines after the fact—this insight will clarify the essentials you need to know.
+If your business’s strategy relies on Wikipedia as part of your online presence—or you’re just tired of puzzling out deletion guidelines after the fact—this guide will cover everything you need to know.

 TL;DR